 Now, you’re probably asking yourself, what are the strength numbers on the side of my coffee bag?
 Well, good question!
 Let me explain.

 What is Roast Profile?

-Roast profile is the roasting process that the coffee beans have undergone.
-Certain factors are taken into account including the coffee’s density, how it was processed, variety, and hardness.
+Roast profile is the roasting process that coffee beans have undergone.
+Certain factors are taken into account, including the coffee’s density, how it was processed, variety, and hardness.
 It basically describes the coffee’s flavor and characteristics.

 Strength Rating 1 – 2 (Light Roast)

 Think of a coffee bean as a joint of beef.
 You can have your beef rare, medium, or well done, which also applies to coffee.
 Different roast levels are often termed ‘light,’ ‘medium,’ and ‘dark.’